 If you have bucket loads of money you do not have to make the semis each time you play because you have a financial back up and no pressure as far as a time frame is concerned.
 Look at Victor's circumstances, he saved his coaching money and received nothing else to help him speed up the process of getting him on tour.

-That to me is a blight on the entire tennis system that boasts $100,000,000 on Novak's prize money account now days, ( Before Tax of course ).
+That to me is a blight on the entire tennis system that boasts $100,000,000 in Novak's account now days, ( Before Tax of course ).

 Unless you are a 'once in a generation' talent such as Zverev or Coric you will scratch around for years on the Challenger Circuit earning the equivalent some weeks of a Check Out chick's K Mart wage.